-Onshore wind energy is the UK’s largest source of renewable energy generation.
-As the cost of onshore wind continues to fall, this mature technology is also one of the most cost-effective forms of renewable energy and is set to continue to provide a valuable contribution to the UK’s energy mix for the foreseeable future.
-The UK and Scotland in particular, with some of the best wind resources in Europe, provide excellent opportunities for further expansion of this established industry.
-Onshore wind has been an integral part of the work undertaken by Aquatera over the past decade, with the Aquatera team providing a valued role to developers helping them to successfully navigate their projects through the planning system.
+The UK, and Scotland in particular, have some of the best wind resources in Europe, providing excellent opportunities for further expansion of this established industry.
+Offshore and onshore wind has been an integral part of the work undertaken by Aquatera for decades, with the Aquatera team providing a valued role to developers helping them to successfully navigate their projects through the planning system.

-Within our team of staff and associates we have experienced specialists in site design, grid connections, GIS modelling, ReSoft Wind Farm software, land use and access, ornithology, ecology, visibility modelling and noise modelling, as well as socio-economic impacts and community engagement.
+Within our team of staff and associates we have experienced specialists in site design, grid connections, GIS modelling, ReSoft Wind Farm software, land use and access, ornithology, ecology, and visibility modelling, as well as socio-economic impacts and community engagement.
 We also have strategic alliances with delivery partners for conducting archaeology and cultural heritage assessments, noise assessments and landscape and visual impact assessments.

 Our team of consultants bring a range of perspectives which lends a depth and integrity to the EIA and strategic planning work we undertake.
 This includes engaging all stakeholders with the issues associated with a proposed development, in order to ensure that consultation feedback is incorporated and decision making is as well informed as possible.

-In addition to our usual portfolio of Onshore Services, we bring particular expertise to the onshore wind sector in:
+We bring particular expertise to the offshore and onshore wind sector in:

 - Strategic planning for wind energy